Challenges are fun.

 It's silly but everyone walks more because of it.

 You can use this same principle to improve other areas of your life.

 What do you think is the biggest problem with saving & retirement in America?
 Is it that people don't have proper asset allocation?
 Is it investing in high fee mutual funds or day trading?
 Or perhaps it's gambling and chasing after bitcoin?

 It's none of that.
 It's far simpler.

 People are not saving enough.

-The Bureau of Economic Analysis reported that for September 2017, the personal savings rate of Americans was approximately 3.1%.
+The Bureau of Economic Analysis reported that for December 2017, the personal savings rate of Americans was a mere 2.4%.
 The U.S. Census reported the median income for 2017 was $59,039 – which means the median income household is saving just $1,830 a year.

 Can a challenge help us do better?
 Maybe.
 It certainly can't hurt.

 Two of the more popular savings challenges are the Penny Challenge and the 52-Week Challenge.